Illegal Search and Seizure FAQs

 Generally speaking, the more sophisticated the listening or photography equipment, the more likely it will be that the police will be required to obtain a warrant before conducting their search.
 If you consent to an officer searching your home, however, you waive any right to challenge a warrantless search later on if evidence is discovered.
 Additionally, if an officer is on your property for a legitimate reason (perhaps pursuing a felon), any contraband that is in plain sight of the officer is fair game to be seized, even without a search warrant.

 The police told me they have a search warrant, what is it and what did they need to do to get it?

-A search warrant is a judicial order issued by a judge or magistrate that gives permission and authorizes the police or other law enforcement agency to conduct a search of a location or person and to seize any evidence of a criminal offense.
+A search warrant is an order issued by a judge or magistrate that gives permission and authorizes the police or other law enforcement agency to conduct a search of a location or person and to seize any evidence of a criminal offense.
 The search warrant is addressed to the person to be searched or to the person who owns the premises to be searched and informs the addressee that the judge issuing the warrant has found it reasonably likely that certain evidence may be found there.

 The police must normally make a minimum showing to the judge issuing the search warrant in order for the judge to make the decision to grant the order.
 Police have to show the judge that:

 - Probable cause exists that a crime has occurred, and